Unusual, often puzzling, surface structures of many types can be found in our cities, towns and countryside.

 The two sensuously flaring ventilation funnels are made of sprayed concrete; their shape influenced by the pattern of aerodynamic airflow exhausted from giant fans.
 The taller tower vents vehicle pollution and the shorter draws in clean air.

-They were designed by architect, Terry Farrell (1938-), then in his early 20s and working briefly for the London County Council; later internationally renowned for his work in the Far East and for designing the M16 headquarters in London’s Vauxhall and The Deep Aquarium, Hull.
+They were designed by architect, Terry Farrell (1938 to present), then in his early 20s and working briefly for the London County Council; later internationally renowned for his work in the Far East and for designing the M16 headquarters in London’s Vauxhall and The Deep Aquarium, Hull.

 Titans of brick, glass and stainless steel